 PROCEDURES FOR FILING YOUR OWN DIVORCE

 - Bring your Original Petition for Divorce and 2 copies to the District Clerk’s office to be filed.
-The rules require a Case Information Sheet to be filed at the time you file your Petition.
-This is a State mandated form and may be found on the Williamson County District Clerk’s website @ www.wilco.org.
-All Original Petitions and Divorce Decrees must be single sided.
+All documents must be single sided.

 - Filing fees are due at the time of filing.
-Divorce without children…$276 and Divorce with children…$291.
+Divorce with or without children... $350.
 There may be additional fees assessed depending on whether you are requesting citation and service.
-Payment is accepted in the form of cash, money order, cashier’s check or credit card.
+Payment is accepted in the form of cash, money order, cashier's check or credit card.
 (Please note there is a convenience fee associated with credit card payments).
 NO PERSONAL CHECKS ARE ACCEPTED.

 - In most cases the Petition must be on file for at least 60 days before you can go before the judge for a final hearing.
 Please refer to the rules for further information.

 - After the waiting period has expired (if required) and your paperwork is in order, please refer to the court information document you were provided at the time of your filing.
 You will appear in your assigned court for the Uncontested Docket.
 You will need to bring the Final Decree of Divorce and be prepared to present your case to the Court.